AMVARA-CONSULTING/ask_me_anything/mailcow/README.md

 ### Implement 2FA to admin

 Increase security in case of password theft by preventing access if you do not have a token.
-Access -> Administrator -> Two-factor authentication -> Please select -> Time-based OTP
+Access -> Administrator -> Two-factor authentication: Please select -> Time-based OTP

 <!-- Regrabar video-->